 If you are planning on allowing your Ivy to grow vertically, like up a wall or trellis, then be sure to plant the Ivy as close to the base of the trellis or wall as possible.

-If you are planting new Ivy, it’s recommended not to fertilize the plants for approximately 3 to 4 months.
+If you are planting new Ivy, it’s recommended not to fertilize the plants for three to four months.
 Simply watering them should be enough until they get established.
 Once established, it’s okay to fertilize the Ivy with an all-purpose fertilizer (10-10-10).
-Ivy can be trimmed as often as you like, however 2 to 3 times per year promotes the best growth.
+Ivy can be trimmed as often as you like, however, two to three times per year promotes the best growth.

 Although Ivy is an evergreen and is rarely bothered by frost, it is still capable of becoming diseased.
-While most disease is easily preventable by following proper fertilization and watering guidelines, there may be times when you see a leaf that has become shriveled and black.
+While most diseases are easily preventable by following proper fertilization and watering guidelines, there may be times when you see a leaf that has become shriveled and black.
 Simply removing the affected leaves will ensure that the disease doesn’t spread.

-- Aphids---Aphids are the size of a flea and can be found around the stem tips or leaf axis.
-If the infestation is serious, you will notice a sticky film on the Ivy which may turn into a black mold.
+Aphids are the size of a flea and can be found around the stem tips or leaf axis.
+If the infestation is serious, you will notice a sticky film on the Ivy which may turn into black mold.
 Use rose dust to get rid of them, or a commercial product directly manufactured for aphid removal.

-- Mealybugs---Mealybugs resemble a small piece of cotton and can be difficult to get rid of.
+Mealybugs resemble a small piece of cotton and can be difficult to get rid of.
 To protect the Ivy as much as possible, it’s best to attack these bugs on a one-on-one basis.
 Dab each mealybug with a Q-Tip soaked in alcohol.
-It’s best to keep an eye on the plants for about 2 weeks to ensure you don’t have a repeat visit.
+Keep an eye on the plants for about two weeks to ensure you don’t have a repeat visit.

-- Scale---Scale are little brown bugs that have a very hard outer shell.
+Scale are little brown bugs that have a very hard outer shell.
 The outer shell makes them impervious to sprays.
 They can usually be found on the stems or on the underside of the leaves.
-If found, remove the affected portion of Ivy.
+If found, remove the affected portion of ivy.

-As with every plant, attention and care serves the Ivy best.
+As with every plant, attention, and care serves the ivy plant best.
 While it may seem as though it grows like a weed, proper pruning and fertilization can ensure your ground cover doesn’t get too out of control and provides your garden with exactly the look you want.